 Signature Date Description QA Assessor UNDP staff member responsible for the Programme, typically a UNDP Programme Officer.
 Final signature confirms they have "checked" to ensure that the SESP is adequately conducted.
-QA Approver UNDP senior manager, typically the UNDP Deputy Country Director (DCD), Country Director (CD), Deputy Resident Representative (DRR), or Resident Representative (RR).
+QA Approver UNDP senior manager, typically the UNDP Deputy Country Director (DCD), Country Director (CD), Deputy Resident Representative (RR).
 The QA Approver cannot also be the QA Assessor.
 Final signature confirms they have "cleared" the SESP prior to submittal to the PAC.
+PAC Chair that the SESP was considered as part of the Programme apprais of the PAC.